LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/common-installation-errors-and-resolutions/index.rst

 Solution:

- - Check the errorlog (see screenshot)
+ - Check the error log (see screenshot)
  - Delete content of the c:\_\users\_[loginuser]\_\AppData\_\MFSQL Vault Install folder
  - Alternatively one can delete the VaultSettings.xml file in the this folder
  - check the settings to log into the correct M-Files Server